similarweb/client-notifier/README.md

 # notifier-client

-`notifier-client` is a service that returns the latest version of some product, developed by SimilarWeb.
+`notifier-client` is a service that returns the latest version of products developed by SimilarWeb.

 ## unitest
 ```